Axobot-org/Axobot/docs/server.rst

 * partner_color: The color of the partners embeds.
 Can be hex, integer or common english names.
 Default to #a713fe.
 * partner_role: A role given to every administrator of a partner server.
 Default to None.
 * poll_channels: List of channels in which the bot will add the reactions 👍 and 👎 to each message
-* prefix: Character string that will be the bot prefix, for all commands, beginning with the validation message.
-The prefix must be between 1 and 5 characters long.
-By default, :code:`!`.
 * private_leaderboard: Allow non-members to see your server XP leaderboard on our website.
 Default to False.
 * rank_in_dm: Boolean indicating whether the rank command message should be sent as a private message or not.
 If the value is set to :code:`True`, the message will be sent in DM or as an ephemeral message.
 * ttt_emojis: List of emojis used to play on tic-tac-toe.
 Two emojis must be entered: one for the bot, and one for the player.
 Discord emojis as well as server emojis can work.